Last Updated on

 Now that’s one heck of a success record, to say the least.
 And admittedly, it didn’t come overnight.
 There are a number of solid reasons why Shopify has managed to attract such a huge following over the years.

 For starters, it’s incredibly user-friendly.
 You can build an online store from the ground up without necessarily hiring a developer.
-All you need is a basic understanding of its plug-and-play framework to set up or scale any ecommerce component.
+All you need is a basic understanding of its plug-and-play framework to set up or scale any e-commerce website component.

 And speaking of scaling, another outstanding feature is Shopify’s extensive array of integration options.
 With over 2400 different apps, its App Store is nothing like the typical marketplaces we’ve seen on other e-commerce store platforms.